tinymce/tinymce-docs/tinydrive/getting-started.md

 > 3. Store these keys temporarily, you will need them later.
 > Do this before proceeding and it will go a lot smoother

 Tiny Drive allows trouble free management of assets such as images and files in the cloud.
-Tiny Drive is only available in [Tiny Cloud](https://www.tiny.cloud/signup/) and requires registering for an API key.
+Tiny Drive is only available in [{{site.cloudname}}](https://www.tiny.cloud/signup/) and requires registering for an API key.

 To enable this functionality in the TinyMCE editor, add `tinydrive` to the list of plugins in the `tinymce.init` call.
 The user also needs to be authenticated using a [JSON Web Token (JWT)]({{site.baseurl}}/tinydrive/jwt-authentication/).